Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

-We obtain that the Piontkowski decomposition can be generally seen as a particular case of that based on \cite{BB}, the theory of {\em stable envelopes\,}, and "localization".
-This is for quasi-homogeneous plane curve singularities, which can be extended with some reservations to those in Theorem \ref{thmtop}.
+Thus the Piontkowski decomposition can be generally seen as a particular case of that based on \cite{BB}, the theory of {\em stable envelopes\,}, and "localization theory".
+This is for quasi-homogeneous plane curve singularities, but can be possibly extended to those in Theorem \ref{thmtop}.
+In Proposition \ref{MIast}, this gives the description of the scheme $\tilde{Jac}[\De]$ entirely in terms of $\Ga$ (for such singularities).